chrishinds/pseudonymiser-pipeline-demo/README.md

         primary_column = kwargs.get('primary_column', None)
         return cls(meta_instance.transform_type, meta_instance.source_column, meta_instance.destination_column, primary_column, meta_instance.split_by, meta_instance.pick_index)
 ```
-This decouples specification and implementation.
+It decouples specification and implementation.
 Bootstrap methods de-reference environment variables, and lookup information from different parts of the metastore, as required.
-This leaves `SplitPickTransform.__init__` sufficiently clean to make it usable directly from Python, in addition to specifiable from YAML.
+This leaves `SplitPickTransform.__init__` sufficiently clean to make it usable directly from Python.
+Python allows only one initializer - secondary instantiation from a class method is commonplace.

 In the case of a `SplitPickTransform`, the actual Spark code lives in the `apply_transform(...)` method.